-Within the water retention measures, the activities for capturing and retention of rainwater in urbanized landscape will be supported, either through green infrastructure elements or elements of technical character.
-In particular, these measures encompass creation of bioretention systems for rainwater retention (rain gardens, collection ponds, etc.), further on so-called green roofs or surface or underground reservoirs for rainwater retention (for other potential rainwater use, e.g. for watering).
-The support will be targeted towards measures for soaking of rainwater, i.e. soaking elements (e.g. soaking strips, infiltration trenches, etc.) or utilization of grassing blocks.
+Within the water retention measures, the activities for capturing and retention of rainwater will be supported, either through green infrastructure elements or elements of technical character.
+In particular, these measures encompass creation of bio-retention systems for rainwater retention (rain gardens, collection ponds, etc.), further on so-called green roofs or surface or underground reservoirs for rainwater retention (for other potential rainwater use, e.g. for watering).
+The support will be targeted towards measures for soaking of rainwater, i.e.

+soaking elements (e.g. soaking strips, infiltration trenches, etc.) or utilization of grassing blocks.

-Target groups: - SR residents living in the municipalities with high proportion of built-up area Target territories: - the entire territory of the SR - residential area of municipalities Beneficiaries: public administration entities105 associations of physical or legal entities non-profit organisations providing services of general interest physical or legal entities authorized to do business
+Target groups: - SR residents living in the municipalities with high proportion of built-up area Target territories: - the entire territory of the SR Beneficiaries: public administration entities106 associations of physical or legal entities non-profit organisations providing services of general interest physical or legal entities authorized to do business